lucianpls/QB3/README.md

  36, 37, 44, 45,
  38, 39, 46, 47,
  52, 53, 60, 61,
- 54, 55, 62, 63
+ 54, 55, 62, 63 }

  ibit = xyz[z * 16 + y * 4 + x]
 ```
+A recursive index calculation function is also simple to write.

-This indexing reduces the spatial distance, not the Hamming distance like Gray code.
+This type of indexing reduces the spatial distance between successive points, not the Hamming distance like Gray code.
-It is probably non-optimal, as an area filling line would be.
-But it is simpler,
+It is probably suboptimal for this role, an area filling line would be better.
+But it is simpler to understand.
-and simpler to calculate

 ## Bitmap entropy encoding

-When the datapoints are bits, the 8x8 2D group fits in a 64bit integer, a size which is available in most CPUs.
+When the datapoints are bits, an 8x8 group of values fits in a 64bit integer, a size which is available in most CPUs.
 The output is assumed to be a bit stream.
 Every byte of the 64bit int represents a 4x2 group of pixels.
 Since they are close to each other, they tend to be either all 0s or all 1s.
 The encoding uses this feature to store groups of 8x8 into a smaller number of bytes, if possible.
+Each such group of 8x8 input bits is entropy encoded individually, using a three level prefix code.

 - Primary encoding
 It is done for each 64 bit (8x8) group.
 The 64bit value to be encoded is *val*.
 The encoding prefix has two bits.
-  - 0b00 if *val* has all 0 bits
+  - 0b00 if all bits are 0
-  - 0b11 if *val* has all 1 bits
+  - 0b11 if all bits are 1
   - 0b10 + secondary encoding, if at least two of the 8 bytes contain all 0 or all 1 bits
   - 0b01 + *val*, in little endian, otherwise